-When it comes to marketing your small business, there’s one important tool that’s staring you right in the face but you might not have realised its potential yet: your staff.
+When it comes to marketing your small business, there’s one important tool that’s staring you right in the face.
+You just might not have realised its potential yet: your staff.

 Not only can your employees help to generate new business for your company (and I mean all of them, not just your sales and marketing team).
 They can also play a key role in retaining existing and increasing repeat business.